kamchatka-volcano/cmdlime/README.md

   --version              show version info and exit
 ```

-### Using custom types
+### User-defined types support

-To use custom types in the config, you need to add a specialization of the `cmdlime::StringConverter` struct and implement its static methods `toString and fromString`.
+To use user-defined types in the config, you need to add a specialization of the `cmdlime::StringConverter` struct and
+implement its static methods `toString and fromString`.

 For example, let's add a coordinate parameter `--coord` to the `person-finder` program.